ember-best-practices/memory-leak-examples/exercises/exercise-2.md

 There are two things to note in the above:

-First, we're interested in `_this` was retained by `context in ()`: When you encounter a pattern like this for the first time, it can look very odd.
+First, we're interested in `_this`, which was retained by `context in ()`.
+When you encounter a pattern like this for the first time, it can look very odd.
 The `_this` is a variable introduced during transpilation by Babel.
 The `context in ()` is telling us that `_this` is retained in context by an anonymous function.

 In other words, our original code: